iampeterkr/blog/_docs/10-#1-introduction-bitwise-operators.md

 All right!
 Time to practice counting in binary.

-To make sure you've got the hang of it, fill out the rest of the numbers all the way up to `twelve`.
+To make sure you've got the hang of it, fill out the rest of the numbers all the way up to twelve.
 Please do not use the `str()` method or any other outside functions.

 Here are a few numbers that will be good to know going forward -
 ```python
 2 ** 0 = 1
 2 ** 1 = 2